Sometimes music isn’t about music. Sometimes, it’s about a story.

 One thing I did like about “The End of Jazz,” however, was the mention of some lovely recordings I hadn’t yet heard.
 It’s probably evident by now that I like comparison studies, so I present my dear readers with another, this time on Billy Strayhorn’s classic “Lush Life”:

-Not included in the Atlantic lineup, but an unexpected and fabulous recent discovery:
+This was not included in the Atlantic lineup, but is an unexpected and fabulous recent discovery.

-And I couldn’t resist adding this last random jewel from a very classy lady, courtesy of the critical Mr. Schwarz:
+And I can’t resist adding this last little jewel courtesy of the critical Mr. Schwarz.

 Jazz as Conversation